 The finely crushed gravel path is firm after many years of use.
 I saw no puddles though sections had grass growing down the middle, turning it into a double track.
 It was evident that a maintenance crew had mowed the grass shoulders and cut the brush back.

 An assortment of signage was posted on the trail, some so old and sun bleached they were just white placards.
 Not that you need signs, the right path is evident.

 A very popular trail that has a long history of use by many cyclists, hikers and joggers.
 And was it ever busy last weekend, the parking lots were overflowing with cars.
 An odd but pleasant sight for Rail trail use; no worries, there is always plenty of space for everyone to ride.

-Paris has some nice waterfront eateries to relax in this old quaint town and Cambridge a large city has a bike path to lead you north from the Rail trail.
-Once you cross Water St. S. follow the path north for 10 minutes and you are in the centre of the town among the older buildings and waterfront.
+Paris has some nice waterfront eateries to relax in this quaint old town and Cambridge a large city has a bike path to lead you north from this Rail trail.
+Once you cross Water St. South follow the path north for 10 minutes and you are in the centre of the town among the older buildings and waterfront.